-If you have any questions about your car insurance policy or issues that you need help handling, you can file a complaint form through the Oregon Insurance Division:
+If you have any questions about your car insurance policy or issues that you need help handling, you can file a complaint form through the Oregon Division of Financial Regulation:

 - By mail or fax.
 Download and complete one of the following forms and mail or fax it to the address on the form:

-It is important to note that the Oregon Insurance Division cannot act as an attorney.
+It is important to note that the Oregon Division of Financial Regulationcannot act as an attorney.
 They can, however, help determine whether your insurance company is following the law when doing business with you.

 Determination of Your Car Insurance Rates

 Many factors go into the calculation of your auto insurance rates.
 These include, but are not limited to:

 - How many drivers will be on your policy.